Skip to content

 After an injury like whiplash, it’s natural to want to stay still, but too much inactivity can actually slow down your recovery.
 While rest is important, you also need to incorporate gentle activity to keep your muscles from tightening up.
 This is often called "active recovery."
 Try not to stay in one position for too long, whether you're sitting at a desk or resting on the couch.
 Get up, walk around, and gently move your body every hour or so.
 This simple habit keeps blood flowing, reduces stiffness, and supports the healing process promoted by our techniques.

-Lifestyle Habits to Support Your Recovery
+Daily Habits That Support Whiplash Recovery

 While professional care is the cornerstone of your recovery, the small choices you make every day have a huge impact on how quickly you heal.
 Integrating supportive habits into your routine can help manage pain, reduce inflammation, and prevent reinjury.
 Think of these as powerful ways to partner with your body and support the healing process between your appointments.